kubevela/kubevela/docs/en/platform-engineers/keda.md

+---
-# Defining KEDA as Autoscaling Trait
+title:  Defining KEDA as Autoscaling Trait
+---

-> Before continue, make sure you have learned about the concepts of [Definition Objects](definition-and-templates.md) and [Defining Traits with CUE](https://kubevela.io/#/en/cue/trait) section.
+> Before continue, make sure you have learned about the concepts of [Definition Objects](definition-and-templates) and [Defining Traits with CUE](/docs/cue/trait) section.

 In the following tutorial, you will learn to add [KEDA](https://keda.sh/) as a new autoscaling trait to your KubeVela based platform.